Data-driven approximation of Koopman operators and generators: Convergence rates and error bounds: Introduction

 More recently, the convergence of these methods has been analysed.
 Convergence properties of EDMD were studied in \cite{korda_convergence_2018}, though no error bounds were given.
 The rate of convergence of gEDMD has been studied in \cite{kurdila2018koopman,zhang2023quantitative, Nske2021FiniteDataEB}.
 However, all these works require strong assumptions that may be impossible to verify in practice.
 In this work, our goal is to resolve these limitations.
 Our main contributions are as follows: \begin{enumerate} \item \textbf{A common framework:} We introduce a unified framework to study methods for the data-driven analysis of dynamical systems (such as, but not limited to, EDMD and gEDMD).
 Within this framework, a linear operator $\Aa$ is estimated using a Monte Carlo approximation, denoted by $\wh{\Aa}_{NM}$.
-This approximation utilises $M$ Monte Carlo samples to estimate $\Aa _N$, which is the projection of $\Aa$ onto the dictionary space $\mathcal{F}_N = \mspan(\psi_1,\ldots, \psi_N)$. \item \textbf{Convergence:} We show that $\wh{\Aa}_{NM}$ is the projection of $\Aa$ onto the space of empirical samples $\wh{\Ff}_{NM} $, almost sure convergence of $\wh{\Aa}_{NM}$ to $\Aa_N$, and convergence of eigenvalues and eigenfunctions of $\wh{\Aa }_{NM} $ along a subsequence. \item \textbf{Error bounds:} We derive bounds for the approximation errors $\|\wh{\Aa}_{NM}-\Aa_N\|$ and $\|\wh{\Aa}_{NM}-\Aa\|$ and then extend these results to the case of noisy observations. \item \textbf{Minimal assumptions:} The above results are derived under minimal assumptions, which are described at the end of Section \ref{general framework section}. \end{enumerate} The outline of the article is as follows: In Section \ref{general framework section}, we introduce Koopman and Perron--Frobenius operators and the mathematical setting for our problem.
+This approximation utilises $M$ Monte Carlo samples to estimate $\Aa _N$, which is the projection of $\Aa$ onto the dictionary space $\mathcal{F}_N = \mspan(\psi_1,\ldots, \psi_N)$. \item \textbf{Convergence:} We show that $\wh{\Aa}_{NM}$ is the projection of $\Aa$ onto the space of empirical samples $\wh{\Ff}_{NM} $, almost sure convergence of $\wh{\Aa}_{NM}$ to $\Aa_N$, convergence of eigenvalues and weak convergence of eigenfunctions of $\wh{\Aa }_{NM} $ along a subsequence. \item \textbf{Error bounds:} We derive {explicit} bounds for the approximation errors $\|\wh{\Aa}_{NM}-\Aa_N\|$ and $\|\wh{\Aa}_{NM}-\Aa\|$ and then extend these results to the case of noisy observations. \item {\textbf{Relaxed assumptions:} We derive our results without the restrictive conditions prevalent in prior literature.
+Specifically, we do not assume the data is sampled from an invariant measure or a single trajectory, nor do we require an orthonormal dictionary, bounded operators on $\mathcal{F}$, or an invertible empirical Gram matrix.
+The precise conditions are detailed at the end of Section \ref{general framework section}.} \end{enumerate} The outline of the article is as follows: In Section \ref{general framework section}, we introduce Koopman and Perron--Frobenius operators and the mathematical setting for our problem.
 In Sections \ref{convergence data section}, \ref{convergence Galerkin section} and \ref{eigen section}, we prove Contribution \ref{part 2}.
 In Section \ref{Joint convergence section}, we prove Contribution \ref{part 4}.
 In Section \ref{simulations section}, we provide numerical simulations to illustrate our results.
 We conclude with a discussion and some recommendations based on the theoretical and numerical results in Section \ref{conclusion section}.
 Our approach in Sections \ref{convergence data section} and \ref{convergence Galerkin section} is heavily influenced by the results in \cite{korda_convergence_2018}, and our work in Section \ref{Joint convergence section} is more closely related to that of \cite{Nske2021FiniteDataEB,zhang_effective_2016}.
 However, we develop these results under a more general framework in which an arbitrary operator is estimated and under weaker assumptions.